 To involve data information or speech information, another wave has to be imposed known as input signal above the carrier wave.
 This process of imposing an input signal on a carrier wave is known as modulation.
 Put differently; modulation modifies the shape of a carrier wave to encode the data information that we intended on carrying.
 Modulation is similar to hiding a code in the carrier wave.

 There are three types of modulation namely:

 - Frequency modulation

 - Phase modulation.

-A kind of modulation where the phase of the carrier signal is altered according to the low frequency of the message signal is called as phase modulation.
+This is the modulation where the phase of the carrier signal is altered according to the low frequency of the message signal is called phase modulation.

-A kind of modulation where the frequency of the carrier signal is altered in proportion to the message signal while the phase and amplitude are kept constant.
+In this modulation the frequency of the carrier signal is altered in proportion to the message signal while the phase and amplitude are kept constant is called frequency modulation.

-Modulation mechanisms can also be digital or analog.
-An analog modulation scheme has an input wave that changes like a sine wave continuously, but it’s a bit more complicated when it comes to digital.
-The voice sample is considered at some rate and then compressed into a bit (stream of zeros and ones).
+Modulation mechanisms can also be digital or analogue.
+An analogue modulation scheme has an input wave that changes like a sine wave continuously, but it is a bit more complicated when it comes to digital.
+The voice sample is considered at some rate and then compressed into a bit (the stream of zeros and ones).
 This, in turn, is made into a specific type of wave that is superimposed on the carrier.

 What is Demodulation?